HundredPercentCoverage/audio-cue-player/README.md

 #### Use Case

-Amateur theatre companies may want a simple solution to cueing up sound effects.
+Amateur theatre companies may want a simple solution to queue up sound effects.